Bleeding Disorders and Thrombosis Events

 Eligibility for Camp

-- Hemophilia A or Hemophilia B, Severity of less than or equal to 20 %
+- Hemophilia A or Hemophilia B with severity of less than or equal to 20%

-- Type 3 von Willebrand disease only due to space
+- Type 3 von Willebrand disease limited due to space

 - Campers ages 7-14 (turning 7 by the first day of camp)

 - Leadership ages 15-17 (turning 15 by the first day of camp)

 - Camper must be followed at one of the participating Hemophilia Treatment Centers (HTC) listed on the Resources & Links page